Main theme of the week: Smart Approaches Towards a Better Life

 Energy transition puts new challenges for the energy and mobility sectors.
 The cross-cutting themes are Energy 3D: Decarbonization, Decentralization and Digitalization.
 To cover these themes, sustainable production of electricity, decentralized energy systems, storage of electrical energy and e-mobility need to be implemented.
 TUAS New Energy research group is strongly focusing and developing teaching as well as research activities on these topics.
 Electrical energy storage systems are important new element of the smart electric grid and sustainable transport.
 Students at energy and environment as well as mechanical engineering are learning these system in theory and in practical projects.
 Topics like battery systems in electrical grid, vehicle charging infrastructures and second life of EV batteries are relevant and actual.

-Examples of the TUAS research and development groups which will participate in the RDI-Fair (to be updated):
+Examples of the TUAS research and development groups participating in the RDI-Fair (to be updated):